Photo by Mathias Jensen on Unsplash

 With the ongoing public health crisis, co-op leaders — like other business leaders — have faced the enormous challenge of navigating a major economic downturn, while balancing the health, safety, and needs of staff and members.

-Today, provinces have started re-opening their economies.
-And, as things return to some kind of normal, leaders have important decisions to make and lessons to learn.
+With economies re-opening and things returning to (some kind of) normal, leaders have important decisions to make and lessons to learn.

 Here are three strategies to consider as we make our way through the economic recovery.